 Has there been a bigger topic of discussion over the last year than the rise of header bidding?
 Since it comes with a lot of promise, much of the conversation has been around the benefits it brings publishers, but those of us who are knee-deep in header bidding are just as concerned with its limitations, and developing solutions that will enable us to get even more out of the technology.

 Here are three areas we’ve spent significant time discussing at Freestar as it relates to header bidding complexities and achieving success for our clients.
-(And if you’re looking for a more general post about header bidding, see my previous post here).

 If you’re intentionally stopping a page from loading so you can go out and get bids, you run a risk of increasing page load time, which means that in your effort to make more money, you’re creating inefficiency.

 As a publisher, the key is to balance the benefits and the drawbacks.
 Are you making more money than you were before, at the cost of losing some of your slower connection users?
 And those visitors who weren’t able to load your site at all…will they come back?
 We like to look at both of these in our consideration of where that balance is.

 One solution we’re implementing to reduce risk of latency is asynchronous loading of our header script.
 Unlike synchronous loading, which stops everything on the page from loading while bids are called and returned, this method lets everything else on the page load while you’re making requests, but holds the ad server from loading.
 It’s been a big improvement for us, but is not yet commonplace since it requires a specific level of knowledge to implement.

 Mobile phones are already overtaxed for bandwidth with what they’re trying to download, and header bidding is asking them to do a lot more.